 Queen Isabella of Spain was able to ‘obtain a disposition’ from Pope Julius II (Burke 2018).
 Catherine was betrothed to Arthur’s younger brother, Henry, nearly six years her junior.

 A papal dispensation was obtained for the marriage, which was solemnised on June 11, 1509.
 Catherine bore five children, all of whom except the youngest, Mary, born in 1516, died in infancy.

-Reconsiderations about Henry’s death
+Reconsiderations about Arthur’s death

-Therefore, this was not the only illness that the Price had to endure.
+Therefore, this was not the only illness that the Prince had to endure.
 In fact, Hoare (2016) provides us with other possible diseases that the Prince might have suffered from (there is a chance that the ‘sweating disease’ was confused with other maladies): 1.
-Tuberculosis, which would explain his weakness, thinness, and his inability to consume his marriage with Catherine; 2.
+Tuberculosis, which would explain his weakness, thinness, and his inability to consummate his marriage with Catherine; 2.
 Poison, since he was the first in line to the throne and died unexpectedly at a very young age; 3.
 Pneumonia, a pulmonary infection that could have been caused by ‘repeated descriptions of the harsh winter, torrential spring, and the draughty castle at Ludlow’.
 Other diseases that have been suggested are diabetes, testicular cancer, and influenza (however, these do not explain how Catherine of Aragon was simultaneously ill).